 How to Make Shoe Cutting Dies

 Mass production of footwear requires cutting every type of shoe material.
 Shoe leather, fabric, foam, and reinforcing materials must all be cut into the shoe pattern shapes.
-While there are many new technologies for cutting shoe materials such as a laser, water jet, and CNC drag knife; the steel rule cutting die is still the most common.
+While there are many new technologies for cutting shoe materials such as a laser, water jet, and CNC drag knife; the steel rule cutting die is still the most common for footwear production.

 Shoe parts cutting dies

 Used to cut out shoe parts, these steel cutting dies look just like cookie cutters.
 Each die is made of sharpened rule steel then coated with rust proof paint and marked with the shoe size and model number.
 Making a shoe requires hundreds of dies.
 One die for each part, for every size of a shoe.
 For high volume shoe production, the shoe factory may need many sets of cutting dies.